20kdc/byond-data-docs/formats/DMB.md

 If GEN Version >= 266 {

 1. Nullable StringID serverName
-2. Array of 2 Uint32s unk
+2. Uint32 hubNumber (This is where `world.hub` goes when a number is provided - thanks to Willox for finding this)
+3. Uint32 gameVersion (`world.version`, not to be confused with the BYOND version - thanks to Willox for finding this)

 }

 If GEN Version >= 272 {

-1. Uint16 unk (best set to 30)
+1. Uint16 cacheLifespan (Best set to 30. `world.cache_lifespan`, in days - thanks to Willox for finding this)
-2. Array of 2 Nullable ObjectIDs unk
+2. Nullable StringID clientCommandText (`client.command_text` - thanks to Willox for finding this)
+3. Nullable StringID clientCommandPrompt (`client.command_prompt` (undocumented?) - thanks to Willox for finding this)

 }

 If GEN Version >= 276 {

-1. Nullable StringID hub (this is the `user.game` hub name)
+1. Nullable StringID hub (this is the `user.game` hub name, i.e. `world.hub`)

 }